 - 3.2.
-Native vegetation is to be allowed to regenerate in the Remediation Areas as shown on Attachments B and B1 as the priority method of remediation.
-To protect regenerating vegetation and fauna habitat; the following activities are prohibited within the Remediation Areas: - Clearing of native vegetation except with written approval from the Department - Removal of fallen timber - Cultivation - Construction of infrastructure - Aerial spraying. - 3.3.
-Sow Remediation Area B, as shown on Attachment B1, with native grasses as prescribed in Attachment C. - 3.4.
-Plant Remediation Area B, as shown on Attachment B1, with trees as prescribed in Attachment C.
+Native vegetation is to be allowed to regenerate in the Remediation Areas as the priority method of remediation.
+To protect regenerating vegetation and fauna habitat; the following activities are prohibited within the Remediation Areas:

+- Clearing of native vegetation except with written approval from the Department

+- Removal of fallen timber

+- Cultivation

+- Construction of infrastructure

+- · Aerial spraying.

+- 3.3.
+Sow the Remediation work area of DP with native grasses as prescribed in Attachment C.